-How would your rights at work be affected?
+How will your rights at work be affected?

-It has now been almost four months since the UK voted to leave the EU so what more do we know about how Brexit might affect our employment rights?
+It’s over four years since the UK voted to leave the EU.
+So what more do we know about how Brexit will affect our employment rights?

 As a lot of our laws relating to our rights at work come from the European Union, there is concern that these will be abandoned once we leave the EU.